VIPCALs: A fully automated calibration pipeline for very long baseline interferometry data

 It can be easily used through a simple graphical user interface.
-We validated it on a representative sample of Very Long Baseline Array (VLBA) data corresponding to 1\,000 sources from the SMILE project.} {\texttt{VIPCALs} successfully calibrated observations of 955 of the 1\,000 test sources across multiple frequency bands.
+We validated \texttt{VIPCALs} on a representative sample of Very Long Baseline Array (VLBA) data corresponding to 1000 sources from the SMILE project.} {\texttt{VIPCALs} successfully calibrated observations of 955 of the 1000 test sources across multiple frequency bands.
 Over 91\% of the calibrated datasets achieved successful fringe fitting on target in at least half of the solutions attempted.
 The median ratio of calibrated visibilities to initial total visibilities was 0.87.
-The average processing time was below 10 minutes per dataset using a single-core configuration, demonstrating both efficiency and scalability.} {\texttt{VIPCALs} enables robust, reproducible, and fully automated calibration of VLBI continuum data, significantly lowering the entry barrier for VLBI science and making large-scale projects like SMILE feasible.}
+The average processing time was below 10 minutes per dataset when using a single-core configuration, demonstrating both efficiency and scalability.} {\texttt{VIPCALs} enables robust, reproducible, and fully automated calibration of VLBI continuum data, significantly lowering the entry barrier for VLBI science and making large-scale projects such as SMILE feasible.}